Alex Mellor: Castleford Tigers

-On 21 June 2022, the Castleford Tigers announced that Mellor would join the club with immediate effect, having signed a two-and-a-half-year deal.
-He made his Tigers debut later that week, in a golden-point win against the Catalans Dragons at Wheldon Road.
+On 21 June 2022, Castleford Tigers announced that Mellor would join the club with immediate effect, having signed a two-and-a-half-year deal.
+He made his Tigers debut later that week, in a golden-point win against Catalans Dragons at Wheldon Road.
 He scored his first try for the club against his former side Huddersfield on 19 August.

 Ahead of the 2023 season, Mellor was assigned squad number 12 and also appointed Castleford vice-captain.
-On 12 May, playing as a centre, he scored two tries for Castleford in their 22-46 loss against the Catalans Dragons.
-Three weeks later, at the 2023 Magic Weekend, he scored two tries in Castleford's 26-24 win against Leeds.
-Mellor made 25 appearances throughout the season as the club narrowly avoided relegation by finishing above Wakefield.
+On 12 May, playing as a centre, he scored two tries for Castleford in their 22–46 loss against Catalans Dragons.
+Three weeks later, at the 2023 Magic Weekend, he scored two tries in Castleford's 26–24 win against Leeds.
+Mellor made twenty-six appearances throughout the season as the club narrowly avoided relegation by finishing above Wakefield.
 He said, "We've massively underperformed as a team," and that looking forward, "There's a lot of improvements that need to happen across the board."

 Mellor suffered a knee injury in a friendly against Keighley ahead of the 2024 season, forcing him to miss the opening two rounds.
 He displayed impressive form as the season progressed with Castleford director of rugby Danny Wilson praising his "tough line-running", and subsequently signed a two-year contract extension in May.
 On 12 July, Mellor scored two tries in the Tigers' round 17 win against London.

-Mellor played 26 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.
+At the end of the season, he was awarded Castleford Player of the Year.

+While Castleford finished 11th in the 2025 season, Mellor's performances were praised by The Yorkshire Post which described him as "a shining light in the dark times" and "reliable, wholehearted and prepared to put his body on the line".
+He played twenty-six matches, registering the most minutes of any forward and topping metres gained for the Tigers.
+In May, he signed a contract extension until the end of 2027; director of rugby Chris Chester said, "He's been our most consistent player in the side this season and has shown extraordinary leadership on and off the field."
+He retained the Castleford Player of the Year award, as well as being named Players' Player of the Year.

+Mellor was appointed club captain for the 2026 season by new head coach Ryan Carr, and spoke of his optimism following improvements around the club.
+He sustained a broken leg in round 2, however this didn't require surgery and he returned after five weeks.
+He was named in the team of the week in rounds 11 and 12 consecutively for his performances in Castleford's victories against York Knights and St Helens.
+On 11 September, Castleford confirmed that Mellor would depart at the end of the 2026 season to take up an opportunity with another Super League side.